emptymalei/drycollection/science-writing/academic-english.md

    * The are the same: `in spite of what has just been said`
    * `Notheless` is more formal than `nevertheless`

+### List of Words

+1. `paramount virtue`: That is, we spontaneously break the gauge symmetry, which has `paramount virtue` that the theory remains renormalizable. -- Quarks and Leptions.